Parents visit scene of son's attack in Blackburn

 They were joined by police and trading standards on Northgate.

-Blackburn with Darwen Community Safety Partnership is also supporting them at the launch of their campaign in the town,'Be vigilant'
+Blackburn with Darwen Community Safety Partnership is also supporting them at the launch of their campaign in the town,

 Every Action Has Consequences is aimed at challenging young people's perceptions of violence and making them think about the result of their actions.